 Directly access every haptic effect built into the DRV2605 and each of the effect libraries in the True Haptics menu.
 You can cycle through the actuators in the grip at the press of a download button for a quick comparison.
 There are 123 effects in total (each grouped into similar categories) and 6 libraries, #1-5 for the ERMs and #6 for the LRA.

 The Vibration Alerting menu allows you to build your own vibration pattern.
-Select from wave shape, power, on time, and off time to customise the pattern and play the result on the ERM of your choice.
+Select from wave shape, power, on time, and off-time to customise the pattern and play the result on the ERM of your choice.

 A simple test program to help with troubleshooting the Haptic Shield.
-It auto-calibrates the LRA on the shield, then runs the user through a test of each capacitive touch download button.
+It auto-calibrates the LRA on the shield, and then runs the user through a test of each capacitive touch download button.
 After the test is complete it continues to play an effect through the LRA.

 A simple test program to help with troubleshooting the Haptic Grip.
-It auto-calibrates each of the actuators in the grip, then continually plays an effect on the chosen actuator.
+It auto-calibrates each of the actuators in the grip, and then continually plays an effect on the chosen actuator.
 You can cycle through the 3 ERMs and LRA by pressing the PMD download button.